With an urge to secure the WordPress website, I always seek the possible ways to find a vulnerability and remove it.

 Even if you host multiple websites on your single web hosting server, you can easily find their core files and folders.
 Depending on the web hosting company you have, without getting confused with the design of cPanel, you should try finding the file manager and open it.

 Make sure you open the public_html directory, make people also call it a root directory.
-If you see a blank page, navigate to the public_html from the vertical menu on the left side of the screen.

 Search for the wp-config.php file by scrolling down and right-click to edit.
 You can also choose an Edit option from the main navigation menu of cPanel.